junidy/parallel-dsp/README.md

 - Aggregation of external sources to reference in report

 ## Usage
 Ensure [Rust is installed](https://www.rust-lang.org/tools/install) on your machine.
 Navigate to the project directory and run the command `cargo run`.
+Note that as of the time of the milestone, platform-specific I/O bugs are still present; the program will likely panic when not ran on a MacOS device.